Abdul Razak Abdul Kadir

-Biography

 Early life and education

-On 21 March 1972, Abdul Razak was born.
-He started his career on 21 September 1989, when he joined the Royal Brunei Armed Forces and was designated as an Officer Cadet in 1994.
+Abdul Razak was born on 21 March 1972.
+He started his career on 21 September 1989, when he joined the Royal Brunei Armed Forces and was designated as an Officer cadet in 1994.
 In 1994 and 1995, he participated in Officer Cadet Training at the Royal Military College in Sungai Besi, Kuala Lumpur, Malaysia.
-Shortly after, he was appointed a Second Lieutenant.
+Shortly after, he was appointed a Second lieutenant.
 He graduated with a master's degree from the University of Balochistan in Pakistan in 2010 after completing his command and staff course at the Command and Staff College Quetta.
 He attended the Philippine National Defence College and received a master's degree in national security administration in September 2016.

 Military career

+During Abdul Razak's time in the RBAF, he held a variety of positions, including those of platoon commander, armoured reconnaissance troop leader, adjutant, squadron second-in-command, company commander, armoured reconnaissance squadron commander, battalion second-in-command, and staff officer grade one at the Ministry of Defence.

+As part of his internationally tour of duty, Major Abdul Razak was among Brunei's IMT contingent Batch 2 in 2005–2006 to observe the progress of the negotiations for peace between the Government of the Philippines and the Moro Islamic Liberation Front in Mindanao, Southern Philippines.
+On 13 October 2008, the Brunei contingent commander, along with four other former leaders and thirty-six members of the team, including him, received plaques and certificates of appreciation from the Philippine government for their assistance in keeping an eye on the peace process in Mindanao.

-During Abdul Razak's time in the RBAF, he held a variety of positions, including those of platoon commander, armored reconnaissance troop leader, adjutant, squadron second-in-command, company commander, armored reconnaissance squadron commander, battalion second-in-command, and staff officer grade one at the Ministry of Defence.
-In addition, from 2005 to 2006, he performed a tour of duty as a member of the RBAF International Monitoring Team (IMT) in Cotabato City, Mindanao, Philippines.
-He received a promotion to Lieutenant Colonel in 2012, and from 2013 to 2016 he served as Sultan Hassanal Bolkiah's aide-de-camp.
-On 1 January 2018, he assumed leadership of the Directorship at the Defense Minister's Office and Directorate of Strategic Planning.
-Later that year on 13 July, he was elevated to the rank of Colonel.
-On 24 July 2020, Abdul Razak was promoted to Brigadier General with the approval of the Sultan of Brunei.
+He received a promotion to lieutenant colonel in 2012, and from 2013 to 2016 he served as Sultan Hassanal Bolkiah's aide-de-camp.
+On 1 January 2018, he assumed leadership of the Directorship at the Defence Minister's Office and Directorate of Strategic Planning.
+Later that year on 13 July, he was elevated to the rank of colonel.
+On 24 July 2020, Abdul Razak was promoted to brigadier general with the approval of the Sultan of Brunei.
 On 28 August 2020, he assumed command as Joint Force Commander of the RBAF.
 On 1 March 2022, he was then named Commander of the RBLF, therefore replacing Haszaimi Bol Hassan and becoming the 12th commander of the branch.